PolyMarsDev/Terri-Fried/README.md

 ## Background
-After participating in Ludum Dare 46, I challenged myself to port my entry, a simple platformer where you launch an egg between platforms to avoid falling in lava, to as many consoles as I could using various homebrew libraries.
-The original code was written in 72 hours so it isn't perfect, but I decided to provide the source regardless to hopefully help anyone interested in making games for any of these platforms.
+After participating in Ludum Dare 46, I challenged myself to port my entry to as many consoles as I could using various homebrew libraries.
+The game is a simple platformer where you launch an egg between platforms to avoid falling in lava.
+The code was written in 72 hours so it isn't perfect, but I decided to provide the source regardless to hopefully help anyone interested in making games for these platforms.
 Feel free to ask any questions if you need anything to be clarified!

 ## Compiling